AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

   :width: 600
   :alt: Memory allocated to a record with optimized layout

-R'Size will be 56 bits (7 bytes), but that last padding byte will also be allocated to objects, so the Object_Size will be 64 bits (8 bytes).
+:ada:`R'Size` will be 56 bits (7 bytes), but that last padding byte will also be allocated to objects, so the :ada:`Object_Size` will be 64 bits (8 bytes).

-Notice how we gave each component an offset, after the reserved word "at".
+Notice how we gave each component an offset, after the reserved word :ada:`at`.
 These offsets are in terms of storage elements, and specify their positions within the record object as a whole.
 They are relative to the beginning of the memory allocated to the record object so they are numbered starting at zero.
-We want the X component to be the very first component in the allocated memory so the offset for that one is zero.
+We want the :ada:`X` component to be the very first component in the allocated memory so the offset for that one is zero.
-The M component, in comparison, starts at an offset of 4 because we are allocating 4 bytes to the prior component X: bytes 0 through 3 specifically.
-M just occupies one storage element so the next component, B, starts at offset 5.
-Likewise, component C starts at offset 6.
+The :ada:`M` component, in comparison, starts at an offset of 4 because we are allocating 4 bytes to the prior component :ada:`X`: bytes 0 through 3 specifically. :ada:`M` just occupies one storage element so the next component, :ada:`B`, starts at offset 5.
+Likewise, component :ada:`C` starts at offset 6.

 An individual component may occupy part of a single storage element, all of a single storage element, multiple contiguous storage elements, or a combination of those (i.e., some number of whole storage elements but also part of another).
 The bit "range" specifies this bit-specific layout, per component, by specifying the first and last bits occupied.
-The X component occupies 4 complete 8-bit storage elements, so the bit range is 0 through 31, for a total of 32 bits.
+The :ada:`X` component occupies 4 complete 8-bit storage elements, so the bit range is 0 through 31, for a total of 32 bits.
 All the other components each occupy an entire single storage element so their bit ranges are 0 through 7, for a total of 8 bits.